Die Judenbuche: Plot

 28 years later, on 24 December 1788, a frail elderly man appears in Brede, claiming to be Johannes, who had escaped together with Friedrich.
-After both had enlisted in the Austrian army, he was taken prisoner by the Turks and held as a slave, until he returned to Europe on a Dutch ship.
-Since Simon has long died, the man is taken in by a widow in the village, and the local landlord sees to it that he is given new clothes and regular meals.
+After both had enlisted in the Austrian army, Johannes was taken prisoner by the Turks and held as a slave, until he returned to Europe on a Dutch ship.
+Since Simon has long died, the man is taken in by a widow in the village and the local landlord sees to it that he is given new clothes and regular meals.

 A few months later, the man disappears.
-His decomposed body is eventually found at the site of Aaron's murder, where he hanged himself in the Beech.
+His decomposed body is eventually found at the site of Aaron's murder, where he hanged himself from the beech tree.
 The landlord examines the corpse and, upon discovering a scar on the body, identifies him as the missing Friedrich Mergel, not Johannes.
 The novella closes with a translation of the Hebrew words carved into the tree: "If you approach this spot, what you did to me will happen to you."

 Background

 Die Judenbuche is based on a true incident dating back to 1783, written down by Annette von Droste-Hülshoff's uncle, the agronomist and writer August von Haxthausen, and published in 1818.
 After killing the Jew Soestmann-Behrens, farmhand Hermann Georg Winkelhagen from Bellersen (referred to as "B." in the novella) fled the country to avoid arrest, was enslaved in Algeria and, after being freed in 1805, returned to his home town where he committed suicide.

 Originally intended as part of an unrealised work on Westphalia by von Droste-Hülshoff, the novella was published separately in serialised form in the literary journal Morgenblatt für gebildete Stände, its title being suggested by editor Herrmann Hauff, who made the manuscript's original title Ein Sittengemälde aus dem gebirgigten Westphalen ("A portrayal of customs in mountainous Westphalia") its subtitle.
 The printed version was slightly shortened in one passage, either by Hauff or Levin Schücking, who had delivered the manuscript to the editor.
 Von Droste-Hülshoff was at first critical of the deletion, but later gave her assent.
 A possibly unauthorised reprint, again in serialised form, appeared in the same year in the Westfälischer Anzeiger.

 While highly popular with contemporary readers, its reception among reviewers and fellow writers was initially rather mixed.
-A repeated subject of criticism were the story's ambiguities, which, as later comparisons of different drafts revealed, had been wilfully inserted by the author.
+A repeated subject of criticism were the story's ambiguities, which, as later comparisons of different drafts revealed, had been intentionally inserted by the author.
 One of the few to unreservedly praise von Droste-Hülshoff's work was Theodor Storm.
-In 1876, editor Paul Heyse, who still had been critical of Die Judenbuche a few years earlier, included it in volume 24 of his novella anthology Deutscher Novellenschatz.
-This publication is nowadays regarded as the beginning of its rise to prominence.
+In 1876, editor Paul Heyse, who had been critical of Die Judenbuche a few years earlier, included it in volume 24 of his novella anthology Deutscher Novellenschatz.
+This publication is now regarded as the beginning of the novella's rise to prominence.

 Translation

-An early translation into English by Lillie Winter appeared in 1913, which took liberties like omitting the introductory poem.
+An early translation into English by Lillie Winter appeared in 1913, which took liberties such as omitting the introductory poem.
 A later translation was provided by Lionel and Doris Thomas in 1958.